OpenVidu/openvidu.io/docs/docs/self-hosting/local.md

     !!!info
         <th colspan="2" class="title"><strong style="white-space: nowrap">OpenVidu <span class="openvidu-tag openvidu-pro-tag">PRO</span></strong></th> runs locally in evaluation mode for free for development and testing purposes.
 Some limits apply:

-        - Maximum 2 concurrent Rooms
-        - Maximum 8 Participants per Room
+        - Maximum 8 Participants across all Rooms
         - Maximum 5 minutes duration per Room

         For a production environment, you need to [create an OpenVidu account](https://openvidu.io/account){:target="_blank"} to get a license key.